sygibson/vmtools/COLOR.md

 `runner-service` has been run on an installed OS.
 Verify the agent is running with `ps -ef | grep 'drpcli processjobs' | grep -v grep"`.

-Add the `colordemo-example` profile to the machine, a cloned version of the profile with your changes to the _Params_, or the bare params directly to the machine.
+Add the `colordemo-example` profile to the machine; a cloned version of the profile with your changes to the _Params_, or the bare params directly to the machine.